Residual-PAC Privacy: Automatic Privacy Control Beyond the Gaussian Barrier: Experiments

+We conduct two sets of experiments to evaluate our approach.
+First, we compare SR-PAC against Auto-PAC and Efficient-PAC (Appendix~\ref*{app:efficient_pac} in \cite{zhang2025breaking}) using CIFAR-10 \cite{Krizhevsky09learningmultiple}, CIFAR-100 \cite{Krizhevsky09learningmultiple}, MNIST \cite{lecun2010mnist}, and AG-News \cite{zhang2015character} datasets, with results presented in Section \ref{sec:experiment_PACs}.
+We use (R-)PAC to refer to the family of SR-PAC, Auto-PAC, and Efficient-PAC.
+Second, we extend this comparison to include DP by equalizing optimal posterior success rates of membership inference (Appendix \ref{app_sub:fair_MIA}) across all methods, making their privacy budgets comparable.
+For this comparison, we use Iris \cite{fisher1988iris} and Rice \cite{cinar2019classification} datasets, with results shown in Section \ref{S:expdp}.
+All experiments focus on output perturbation.
+Appendix~\ref*{app:more_on_experiments} in \cite{zhang2025breaking} provides more details.

+\textbf{CIFAR-10 and Base Classifier.} CIFAR-10 and base classifier.
+We evaluate on CIFAR-10 ($32\times 32$ RGB, 10 classes) with standard per-channel normalization (mean $0.5$, std $0.5$).
+The unperturbed classifier is a small CNN with two Conv–ReLU–MaxPool blocks ($2\times 2$ pooling; 32 and 64 channels), followed by a 128-unit fully connected ReLU layer and a 10-logit output layer.
+It is trained with cross-entropy loss, and predicts the argmax logit at inference.
+The unperturbed classifier achieves $0.7181\pm 0.0088$ accuracy.

+\textbf{CIFAR-100 and Base Classifier.} We evaluate on CIFAR-100 ($32\times 32$ RGB, 100 classes) with standard per-channel normalization (mean 0.5, std 0.5).
+The unperturbed classifier is a deeper CNN with three convolutional blocks (two $3\times 3$ Conv–BatchNorm–ReLU layers per block, followed by $2\times 2$ max-pooling), with channel widths 64/128/256.
+A three-layer MLP head (4096→512→256→100) with ReLU and dropout (0.5) outputs 100 logits, and prediction is by argmax.
+The unperturbed classifier achieves $0.5914\pm 0.0090$ accuracy.

-\textbf{MNIST dataset and Base Mechanism.} The MNIST dataset comprises 60,000 training and 10,000 test grayscale images of handwritten digits (0–9).
-Each image is $28\times28$ pixels and is loaded as a $1\times28\times28$ tensor, then normalized to mean $0.1307$ and standard deviation $0.3081$ per channel before being fed into the network.
-As the unperturbed mechanism, we train a simple CNN consisting of two convolutional blocks—each block is Conv2d→BatchNorm→ReLU→MaxPool ($2\times2$), with channel widths $1\to32\to64$—which produces a $64\times7\times7$ feature map.
-This feature map is flattened and passed through a two-layer fully connected head (128 units with ReLU+Dropout, then 10 output logits).
-At inference, each normalized $28\times28$ image is mapped to a 10-dimensional logit vector, and the predicted label is given by the index of the largest logit.
-The unperturbed mechanism achieves 0.9913 accuracy.
+\textbf{MNIST dataset and Base Classifier.} We evaluate on MNIST (60,000 train / 10,000 test) consisting of $28\times 28$ grayscale digit images.
+Each image is loaded as a $1\times 28\times 28$ tensor and normalized per channel (mean 0.1307, std 0.3081).
+The unperturbed classifier is a CNN with two Conv2d$\to$BatchNorm$\to$ReLU$\to$MaxPool ($2\times 2$) blocks (channels $1\to32\to64$), yielding a $64\times 7\times 7$ feature map, followed by a two-layer fully connected head (128 units with ReLU+Dropout, then 10 logits).
+At inference it outputs a 10-dimensional logit vector and predicts by argmax.
+The unperturbed classifier achieves $0.9837$ accuracy.